AmpersandTarski/documentation/ampersands-own-language/interfaces-2/interfaces-1.md

 After finishing your assignment, you have learned:

 * to explain how an interface definition is displayed on the screen of a user.
-* to predict which data items an interface applies to, if you know which pairs are in an interface expression.
+* to predict which data items an interface applies to, if you know which pairs are in an interface term.
-* to predict which data items are displayed, if you know which pairs are in a field expression.
+* to predict which data items are displayed, if you know which pairs are in a field term.
 * to explain which atoms are used in a sub-interface.
 * to understand what the keywords `TABS`, `COLS`, and `ROWS` do to your display.